Asbestos in Army Barracks & Bases

 Was asbestos used in military bases?

-Yes, U.S. Army, Navy, Marine Corps, and Air Force bases built between the 1930s and early 1980s likely used hundreds of asbestos-containing products.
+Yes, U.S. Army, Navy, Marine Corps, and Air Force bases built between the 1930s and early 1980s used many asbestos-containing materials.

 • Drywall